Skip to main content

 How it works:

-• When hostName is undefined, the Portal renders in-place - inside the offscreen container.
+• The Portal's hostName is set to "editor" from the start.
+As long as no <PortalHost name="editor"> is mounted, the Portal renders its children in place - inside the offscreen container.
 The WebView loads and initializes invisibly.

-• When hostName changes to "editor", the Portal teleports the WebView to the matching <PortalHost>.
+• When a <PortalHost name="editor"> mounts on a screen, the Portal teleports the WebView to it.
 The native view is moved, not recreated - so the editor keeps its fully loaded state.

 Add <PreloadedEditor /> inside your PortalProvider so it starts loading immediately: